Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Results

 These differences in performance also have practical consequences.
-While translations from English to German or Chinese lead to a decrease in accuracy, translations from German or Chinese to English lead to an \textit{increase} in accuracy.
-E.g. translating from German to English or Chinese to English on PAWS-X increases the respective accuracy from $0.71$ to $0.73$ and from $0.60$ to $0.68$, and the same pattern can be observed for XNLI (for details on the respective effects of translating instructions and input sentences, see \cref{app:all_internal_accuracies}).
-Due to the model's language-dependent task understanding, performance on lower-resource languages may be increased by instructing the model to first translate the input to English and then to perform the task.
+While translating from English to German or Chinese leads to a decrease in accuracy, translating from German or Chinese to English leads to an \textit{increase} in accuracy for both PAWS-X and XNLI.
+Such improvements can also be observed when translating to English from other languages, like French and Spanish, and are largely due to translating the instruction (see \cref{app:all_internal_accuracies}).
+It seems that the model's language-dependent task understanding -- especially interpretation -- can be exploited to increase performance on ``lower''-resource languages by instructing the model to first translate the incoming prompt to English and then to perform the task.

-\paragraph{Consistent correct vs incorrect} We investigate if there is a difference in consistency between examples for which the model provides a correct answer and those for which it provides an incorrect answer.
+\paragraph{Consistent correct vs incorrect.} We further investigate if there is a difference in consistency between examples for which the model provides a correct answer and those for which it provides an incorrect answer.
+This comparison is interesting because correct and incorrect consistent examples provide different levels of evidence for the consistency of a model.
+Being consistently \emph{incorrect} across two examples points to an error in the model's understanding but provides stronger evidence for the consistency of its underlying representations than examples that are consistently correct.
+Whereas the latter are correct in both languages and could, in theory, have been inferred independently from the data for those respective languages, it is more unlikely that a model makes an identical but unrelated incorrect inference in two different languages.

 First, we establish a baseline, by computing the consistency between two runs with the same $T_{en}$ inputs (\cref{tab:consistency-details}, first column, row 1 for each task, respectively).
 The overall consistencies for this baseline are very high: $99\%$ for PAWS-X and $98\%$ for XNLI.
 Accordingly, when asked the same question multiple times, the model usually gives the same response.
-In the second and third row (per task, respectively), we further break down consistency, and compute what percentage of the correct and incorrect examples were consistent.
+In the second and third row (per task, respectively), we further break down consistency and compute what percentage of the correct and incorrect examples were consistent.
 As we can see, the baseline case has a high consistency for incorrect responses ($98\%$ and $96\%$), implying that the model's errors are systematic and not due to random guessing.